Nominations are open for the 2021 Haringey Design Awards! You have until Friday 10 September to make your nominations.

 Reporting unlawfully displayed boards

-If you want to report an Estate Agent board you feel may be breaching the law, you can contact the Customer Services Team on 020 8489 1335 or use our web form:
+If you want to report an Estate Agent board you feel may be breaching the law, you can use our planning enforcement web form:

 Planning Enforcement Team

 Tell us what you think about this page